Web Hosting Performance Test: 120 Days of Real Data

 - Dec 8, 2024 at 3:11 AM EST — Duration: 7 minutes

-- Database connection errors again
+- Database connection errors recurred

 - Dec 22, 2024 at 2:58 AM EST — Duration: 8 minutes